Scott123454/CV/README.md

 **Sovereign International Freight Limited**
 Senior Manager August 2006 – March 2008

-Sovereign International is a family owned multi award winning UK based air freight forwarder.
-The decision was made to return from Hong Kong in order to head-up a team to address a recent downturn in freight volumes which was adversely affecting the company.

 *	Purchasing efficiency and client evaluation.
 *	Assessment of staffing levels, performance and targets.
 *	Budgeting and cash flow analysis/forecasting.